Elisa Shua Dusapin

-Elisa Shua Dusapin, born 23 October 1992 in Sarlat-la-Canéda, France, is a Franco-Korean writer currently living in Switzerland.
+Elisa Shua Dusapin, (born 23 October 1992 in Sarlat-la-Canéda, France), is a Franco-Swiss writer, with Korean origins through her mother, currently living in Switzerland.

-In 2016, Elisa Shua Dusapin published her first novel, Hiver à Sokcho, which won numerous awards, including the Prix Robert-Walser, Prix Alpha and the Prix Régine-Deforges.
+In 2016, Elisa Shua Dusapin published her first novel, Hiver à Sokcho, which won numerous awards, including the National Book Award for Translated Literature, the Prix Robert-Walser, Prix Alpha and the Prix Régine-Deforges.
+In 2024, the novel was adapted into the film Winter in Sokcho by the Franco-Japanese director Koya Kamura.

 Her second novel, Les Billes du Pachinko, was published in 2018.